Fraction Mortgage vs. reverse mortgage

 When considering a reverse mortgage, make sure to do your due diligence.
 As a product targeted at aging and potentially vulnerable homeowners, the industry has attracted several scams to trick you out of your home.
 If the offer sounds too good to be true, it probably is.

 Depending on your situation, a reverse mortgage may be the right choice for you.
 Granted, in a time when we see a lot of innovation in the home equity space, it is not your only option.

 The Fraction Mortgage is an increasingly common way for homeowners to borrow against their home equity without any monthly payments.
 Fraction was recently named Mortgage Lender of the Year by the Canadian Lenders Association.

-Unlike a reverse mortgage, there is no minimum age requirement to qualify, and you aren’t restricted to your primary residence.
-You can take out a Fraction Mortgage on your primary, secondary, and investment property.
+Unlike a reverse mortgage, there is no minimum age requirement to qualify,.
+You can take out a Fraction Mortgage on your primary residence.
 Fraction Mortgage users also enjoy a more streamlined application and qualification process.

 With the Fraction Mortgage now on the market, more Canadians have the freedom to tap their home equity without adding any monthly expenses.
 Fraction Mortgages have helped homeowners reduce their debt to income ratio (the amount spent monthly paying back debt) by up to 50% simply by removing monthly payments.